 How much does rat removal cost?
-Probably no less than $300, maybe an average of $400-$500, and maybe up to $1000 or more.
+Probably no less than $300, maybe an average of $400-$500 for rat removal.
+The costs maybe up to $1000 or more if you need widespread home repairs and attic cleanup services.
 It varies by the complexity of the job and by the company doing the work.
 The job requires several service visits, as outlined below.
 It will certainly cost at least a few hundred dollars.
 If you want to find out a ballpark price in your town, click here for your local wildlife pro and call, and they will be able to tell you.
 Our wildlife experts have special licensing & certification regulated by state wildlife laws, as well as all applicable state and local business licenses.
 They carry liability insurance, due to risks of climbing on roofs, in attics, dealing with dangerous wildlife, etc. They will perform professional grade repairs which results in a permanent solution so you don't have rats again.
 It is a good investment in your home and protection against further damage.

 A full inspection of the exterior of the home, including the roof and all vents, to find out how they are getting in.
 Plus an inspection inside the attic to identify rat damage.

 The job will fail unless you solve the source of the problem.
 Seal shut the entry holes, with professional grade repairs, or else the problem will happen again.